© 2017 Gwen Dewar, Ph.D., all rights reserved

 So intervening too soon can backfire.
 You think you are being proactive, responding quickly so your baby will be able to go back to sleep quickly.
 But instead you are awakening a sleeping baby, or interfering with a drowsy baby who was about to nod off.
 Ouch.

-To avoid becoming the cause of infant sleep problems, don't jump in at the first signs of movement
+To avoid becoming the cause of infant sleep problems, don’t jump in at the first signs of movement or noise.

 We’ve seen how too much stimulation can cause trouble at bedtime.
 Parents can also cause infant sleep problems by creating too much excitement after a baby has awakened during the night.

 opens in a new windowBabies are social creatures, and are easily stimulated by talk and other forms of communication.

 So if you want your baby to go back to sleep quickly, avoid engaging him or her in conversation or play.
 As you tend to your baby’s nighttime needs, keep things comforting, but dull and quiet.
 And don’t forget to avoid those artificial lights.
 Keep things as dark as possible.

 8. Are you being inconsistent in the way you respond to your baby?